How to build a no-code task management system on WordPress

 The GravityView Advanced Filter settings

-You may wish to create separate Views for each task status option.
+In this example, we created three separate Views that group tasks based on their status.
 You can easily do this by duplicating the View and adjusting the filtering condition.

-To embed your View on the front end, all you need to do is add the “GravityView View” block to your View and select your View from the dropdown field.
-You can also embed Views using the embed shortcode!
+To embed your View on the front end, all you need to do is add the “GravityView View” block to your page and select your View from the dropdown field.
+You can also embed Views using shortcodes.

-For this example, we’ll add each View inside an “Accordion” module from the “Genesis Blocks” plugin.
+To finish off our task management interface, we’re going to embed each View inside an accordion, using the “Accordion” module from the free “Genesis Blocks” plugin.

 The WordPress editor with several blocks, including shortcode blocks with the GravityView embed shortcode